 Thank you for all the assistance you have provided me during my job search.

 I appreciate the information and advice you have given, as well as the connections you have shared with me.
 Your expertise and help have been invaluable during this process.

 Again, thank you so much.
 I sincerely appreciate your generosity.

 The Best Format for a Personal Thank-You Letter

 There are three basic options for how to send a thank-you letter.
 Here’s what you should know about each one:

 - Business letter: This is a good option for more formal connections --perfect for people who have offered you assistance but that you normally don’t see on a social basis.
 You'll need to include contact information for both you and the letter's recipient, a salutation, and a complimentary close.
-Look at the example above or read more information on how to format a business letter.
 Don’t forget to personally sign the letter, and of course, in order to mail this letter, you'll need to have your contact's mailing address.